ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 These instructions apply to toolchains that already contain the Git repo that you want to migrate to {{site.data.keyword.gitrepos}}.
 For information about adding different types of Git repos to your toolchain, see the [Configuring GitHub](#github), [Configuring GitHub Enterprise and Issues on {{site.data.keyword.Bluemix_notm}} Dedicated](#configghe), and [Configuring GitLab](#gitlab) sections.
 {: tip}

 1. On the DevOps dashboard, on the Toolchains page, click the toolchain to open its Overview page.
-Alternatively, on the app's Overview page, on the Continuous delivery card, click **View Toolchain** and click **Overview**.
+Alternatively, on the app's Overview page, on the Continuous delivery card, click **View toolchain** and click **Overview**.
-1. Click **Add a Tool**.
+1. Click **Add tool**.
 1. In the Tool Integrations section, click **Git Repos and Issue Tracking**.
 1. To create a copy of the Git repo, for the repository type, click **Clone**.
 Type a new repo name and the URL for the source repo.
 1. If you want to use Issues for issue tracking, select the **Enable Issues** checkbox.